BitcoinDesign/Guide/guide/getting-started/common-user-flows.md

    image = "/assets/images/guide/getting-started/common-user-flows/muun-onboarding-6.png"
    retina = "/assets/images/guide/getting-started/common-user-flows/muun-onboarding-6@2x.png"
-   alt-text = "Information about the emergency kit backup option" caption = "An instructional screen to inform users about the security option they are about to set up" width = 250 height = 541 layout = "shadow"
+   alt-text = "Information about the emergency kit backup option" caption = "An instructional screen to inform users about the security option they are about to set up." width = 250 height = 541 layout = "shadow"